-This is a Replacement Bidder's Statement and is issued by Nitro Corporation Ptv Ltd ACN 607 605 701 (Acquirer) under Part 6.5 of the Corporations Act 2001 (Cth).
-This, as amended by ASIC Class Order [CO 13/528] and the additional relief described in Section 11.11.
-This Replacement Bidder's Statement is dated 10 December 2015 and replaces the Bidder's Statement is dated 23 November 2015. dated 23 November 2015 and lodged with ASIC on that date (Original Bidder's Statement).
+This is a Replacement Bidder's Statement and is issued by Nitro Corporation Pty Ltd ACN 607 605 701 (Acquirer) under Part 6.5 of the Corporations Act 2001 (Cth), as amended by ASIC Class Order [CO 13/528] and the additional relief described in Section 11.11.
+This Replacement Bidder's Statement is dated 10 December 2015 and replaces the Bidder's Statement dated 23 November 2015 and lodged with ASIC on that date (Original Bidder's Statement).
 The Offer made under this Replacement Bidder's Statement is on the same terms as the offer set out in the Original Bidder's Statement except to the extent approved by ASIC in the relief described in Section 11.11.

-A copy of this Replacement Bidder's Statement was lodged with ASIC on 23 November 10 December 2015.
+A copy of this Replacement Bidder's Statement was lodged with ASIC on 10 December 2015.
 Neither ASIC nor its officers takes any responsibility for the content of this Bidder's Statement.